“Can you also direct the qi to your feet?” he asked.

 If you want me to write more about this, then let me know in the comments below.

 I especially want to know which of the 12 Dimensions you are most curious about!
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.